Trip will feature overload of game action plus Cincinnati sights, sounds and tastes. And bling!

 The Ohio State University

-During Ohio State’s undefeated, 12-0 season of 2012, his defense capped a season-long path of improvement by ranking second-nationally in total defense during the month of November, allowing just 269.7 yards per game.
+During Ohio State’s undefeated, 12-0 season of 2012, Fickell’s defense capped a season-long path of improvement by ranking second-nationally in total defense during the month of November.
 In 2013, Ohio State was 10th against the rush after ranking 14th against the run in 2012.

-And last season the Buckeyes cracked the Top 20 in total defense behind a unit that continued to improve each week until, by season’s end, it had returned to its “silver bullets” status.
-The unit recorded the first shutout in Power Five conference history in a conference championship game during a 59-0 victory over Wisconsin.
-The team limited Heisman Trophy finalist Melvin Gordon to 2.9 yards per carry with a long run of 13 yards and the team to just 258 total yards.
+During Ohio State’s 2014 national championship season, the defense continued to improve each week.
+The unit recorded the first shutout in a conference championship game in Power Five history with a 59-0 victory over Wisconsin while limiting Heisman Trophy finalist Melvin Gordon to 2.9 yards per carry and the team to just 258 total yards.

-In the College Football Playoff semifinal win over No. 1 Alabama, the defense forced seven Alabama punts and had three interceptions in the last 18 minutes of the game.
+In the College Football Playoff semifinal win over No. 1 Alabama, the defense forced seven Alabama punts, had three interceptions in the last 18 minutes of the game and effectively nullified the talents of Heisman Trophy finalist receiver Amari Cooper.

-And finally, in the national championship game vs. Oregon and Heisman Trophy-winning quarterback Marcus Mariota, the defense held the Ducks 100 yards below its total offense average and allowed just 10 points off four Ohio State turnovers.
+And finally, in the national championship game vs. Oregon and Heisman Trophy-winning quarterback Marcus Mariota, the defense held the Ducks 100 yards below its offensive average and surrendered just 10 points off four Ohio State turnovers.

-Fickell was much more than a just a steadying influence.
+Fickell was much more than a just a steadying influence in 2011, though.
 He was a leader through one of the most difficult times in Ohio State athletics history.
-He kept the team focused and, despite 53 games missed by starters, the constant molding of two first-year quarterbacks and inexperience and youth up and down the lineup, he had the Buckeyes in control of their Big Ten championship destiny going into November.
+He kept the team focused and, despite 53 games missed by starters, the constant molding of two first-year quarterbacks and inexperience and youth up and down the lineup, he had the Buckeyes in control of their Big Ten championship destiny well into November.

-Prior to Fickell’s appointment to head coach, he had been promoted to assistant head coach in March 2011.
-He also coached the Buckeye linebackers and has served as co-defensive coordinator.
+Prior to Fickell's appointment to serve as head coach in 2011, he had been promoted to assistant head coach in March 2011.

 Fickell's coaching career began at Ohio State.
 After spending a year on the injured reserve list with the New Orleans Saints, he was hired in 1999 as a graduate assistant at Ohio State by his college coach, John Cooper.